Skip to main content

 1977–1978

-Modern dog agility was created when John Varley, a member of the Crufts Dog Show committee, recruited Peter Meanwell to design entertainment between conformation and obedience segments.
+Modern dog agility was created when John Varley, a member of the Crufts Dog Show committee, recruited Peter Meanwell to design entertainment between the conformation and obedience segments.
 The first demonstration ran at Crufts on February 10, 1978, modeled directly on equestrian show jumping.

 Today